 - License to practice Psychology in the State of Texas is required.

-- One to two years of post doctorate experience is required; two to three years of experience is preferred.
+- Minimum of two years of post-doctoral experience is required; three or more years of experience is preferred.

 Specific knowledge, skills, and abilities